 The EcoHealth Network – A Brief History

-James Aronson is restoration ecologist and longtime member of the Society for Ecological Restoration.
+James Aronson is a restoration ecologist and longtime member of the Society for Ecological Restoration.
 In the fall of 2016, following 30 years of academic and applied work on various aspects of ecological restoration, he moved from the CEFE, CNRS Ecology Lab in Montpellier, France, back to the United States, where he joined the Missouri Botanical Garden's Center for Conservation and Sustainable Development, and now holds the position of Emeritus Senior Scientist.
 In late 2017, each with a sense of urgency to address the crises threatening life on Earth, James joined economist Neva Goodwin and engineer Laura Orlando to form the Steering Committee of what is now the EcoHealth Network (EHN).